WITH NONSENSE AND WIT - Three Beloved Artists from Sunnfjord

 - Ludvig Eikaas (1920-2010), Kjartan Slettemark (1932-2008) og Oddvar Torsheim (1938).

-This summer we'll show an exhibition of works by three artists who in different ways have given us strong and remarkable works of art.
+This year we'll show an exhibition of works by three artists who in different ways have given us strong and remarkable works of art.
 They were and are clear and distinctive feature voices in the contemporary choir.
 They use, each in their own way, humor and satire to lure us into their world.
 But under all the fun and nonsense lies common sense, serious and conviction.
 In this exhibition, we hope to bring out this harmony, despite inequality in expression and theme.

 In Ludvig Eikaas' portraits the physically recognizable is not the main thing.
 I see you, and whether you are a bellowing calf or an author, I make the image the way you are, not the way you look.
 Kjartan Slettemark went into contemporary debates with clear political and sometimes provocative messages.
 There are few like him, granted with images that have made people grab their ax and attack the art itself.
 He is an alchemist who makes art out of junk - like "Norway's Flower Valley".
 Oddvar Torsheim have like a seismograph drawn the tremors of our minds and of society.
 Perhaps we would not have noticed them, if we hadn't had someone to give them lines.
 A green cow that becomes the label for a popular movement...